theMetelle/home-finder/README.md

 From the final ranking of highest to lowest-scoring images, the top n are returned.

+## QuickStart
+- Clone the repo
+- Inside the working directory containing the cloned project, run:

+    `
+    pip install poetry \
+    poetry install
+    `
+- Go over to `demo.ipynb` where you can try out different weightings, rankings, and query inputs.

 # Original Instructions

 When users search for properties using specific keywords, they expect to see results